adriann116/WHSTechNotes/journal.md

 in my opion the gorilla will win because all the 100 guys will eventually get tired and exhausted and not want to fight and itll all depend on whos fiighting the gorilla
 # May 12, 2025
 The "trend" with the manichal pincal led inside the usb charger port is a weird and a bad behaviour everyone is carrying around and very bad cause it can lead to serious actions in school and for fire fighters to come out for a problem like that
+# May 19, 2025
+Yes i am ready for summer dont have to keep waking up early in the morning just for SCHOOL